monibahmed/mymind/content/home/home.md

 Welcome to my mind and my life.
 This is a platform for me to put down thoughts and track progress.
 This is also a way for me to publicize what I am working on.
 Basically my life sucks.

-I don't spend quality time with God or Ayesha.
+## How to schedule your time better {#how-to-schedule-your-time-better}

 This bring up a good point, if there are 24-hours in a days, meaning time is fixed, how do you get more done?
 What does the Quran and Hadith say?